anonymous-star/DISC-sigmod2021/README.md

 DISC is capable of producing exactly the same clustering results as existing methods such as Incremental DBSCAN for streaming data much more quickly without consuming too many computational resources.

+### Datasets
+Sample subset of the public datasets (GeoLife, COVID19, IRIS) are located in the [Datasets](https://github.com/anonymous-star/DISC-sigmod2021/blob/master/Datasets) folder.
+For the privay issue, We do not upload the DTG dataset.

 ## Description
+We provide sources (`src` folder) of all clustering algorithms used in the paper and the executable jar (`EvaluationSample.jar`) which is a sample program to simply test the algorithms.

+### Running EvaluationSample.jar

-### DBSCANpack.jar
+### src
 There are three packages and one main file (EvaluationSample.java) in the [DBSCANpack.jar](https://github.com/anonymous-star/DISC-sigmod2021/blob/master/DBSCANpack.jar).
 In DBSCANpack package, there are source codes for DBSCAN, DISC, Incremental DBSCAN, and Extra-N all.
 In Rtree.BasicRtree package, there are source codes for basic Rtree In Rtree.EpochBasedRtree package, there are source codes for  Rtree with the Epoch_Based_Probe method .

-### Datasets
-Sample subset of the public datasets (GeoLife, COVID19, IRIS) are located in the [Datasets](https://github.com/anonymous-star/DISC-sigmod2021/blob/master/Datasets) folder.
-We do not upload the DTG dataset due to the privacy policy.

-## Running DBSCANpack.jar
+#### How to compile